OroArmorModding/Oro-Config/README.md

 Id is for the ID of the config which is used in commands and modmenu.

 ### Command
-`ConfigCommand` is a simple class that ust requires a `Config` in its constructor.
+`ConfigCommand` is a simple class that just requires a `Config` in its constructor.
 It does not handle its own registering, and must be registered through Fabric API

 The command is currently broken for forge